Lawrence-The-Cinarian/My-first-Calculator/README.md

 # New Work Done
 # 24th March 2026
-I implemented mathfunc.c and mathfunc.h for functions to be allowed to be called
+I implemented mathfunc.c and mathfunc.h for function.kl lol look y66
 When Compiling we use this
 ``gcc Calculator_Brain/main.c simpleC.c littleP.c mathfunc``